Kim Boaz-Wilson, RN, BSN, CDE

 Camp and Community Program Director

 Hi, my name is Natalie and I am the Camp and Community Program Director for Diabetes Solutions of Oklahoma.
 I was diagnosed with type 1 diabetes when I was 4 years old, and I have been coming to Camp Endres since I was 9.
 My experience with Diabetes Solutions of Oklahoma and Camp Endres has molded me into the person that I am and because of type 1 diabetes I have found my purpose.
 I love getting to be apart of something so empowering because I truly believe that my time at Camp Endres saved my life.
 Being surrounded by a community that understands your struggles from their own personal experiences is one of the most powerful things on the planet.
-I am so passionate about making sure no one that is affected by type 1 diabetes ever feels alone because life is heavy, but if you can have the support of others you don’t have to carry the weight by yourself.
+I am so passionate about making sure no one that is affected by type 1 diabetes ever feels alone.
+Life is heavy when you live with this disease, but if you can have the support of others you don’t have to carry the weight by yourself.
 I feel like the luckiest human alive that I get to educate, encourage, and empower those affected by type 1 diabetes.
 Until there’s a cure, there’s camp.

 Jennifer Hughes, MHR, LPC-C

 Hi, my name is Jennifer and I am a mental health professional.
 I graduated with my master’s degree in Clinical Mental Health Counseling in May of 2018 from the University of Oklahoma.
 I currently reside in Tulsa and work for CREOKS Behavioral Health as an outpatient therapist.
 I was diagnosed with type 1 diabetes when I was 9 years old.
 The first time I attended camp was that same year, 1990.
 I attended camp almost every year until I was 17, when I became a camp counselor.
 I volunteered as a camp counselor until 2004, when I took time away to start my family.
 In 2013, I was able to return to camp Endres as a volunteer.